SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 * [Goodefellow I. - Deep learning book cap VI](https://www.deeplearningbook.org/contents/mlp.html): The chapter discusses deep feedforward networks.
 It provides are in-depth explanation of the fundamental deep learning models used for approximating functions by mapping inputs to outputs through layers of computations.
 Key concepts include the structure of networks, training using gradient-based methods, and the importance of hidden layers and activation functions.
 * [Goodefellow I. - Deep learning book cap VII](https://www.deeplearningbook.org/contents/regularization.html): the chapter overs regularization strategies in deep learning, aiming to reduce test error and prevent overfitting.
 It details various methods, such as parameter norm penalties (L2 and L1 regularization), ensemble methods, and techniques to balance bias and variance.
 The focus is on how these strategies can be applied to neural networks, discussing the trade-offs between complexity and generalization, and highlighting specific methods like weight decay and sparsity-inducing penalties.
-* [Goodefellow I. - Deep learning book cap VIII](https://www.deeplearningbook.org/contents/optimization.html)This chapterdiscusses optimization techniques for training deep learning models.
+* [Goodefellow I. - Deep learning book cap VIII](https://www.deeplearningbook.org/contents/optimization.html): This chapter discusses optimization techniques for training deep learning models.
 It covers the differences between machine learning optimization and pure optimization, highlighting challenges like ill-conditioning and the need for specialized algorithms.
 It also explains empirical risk minimization, surrogate loss functions, early stopping, and batch versus minibatch algorithms.

 ## Natural Language Processing